 The work doesn't stop at deployment, though.
 We know that this is only the part of your company success.
 The real insights come from your website performance diagnostics and observing how real users interact with your website.
 On top of that, you get long-term maintenance and search engine optimization.

-Why choose Adchitects?
+Why Choose Adchitects?

 Our approach to healthcare web design goes beyond aesthetics.
-We combine visually appealing interfaces with user-centric functionality, ensuring that your website not only looks great but also performs exceptionally well.
+We combine visually appealing interfaces with user-centric functionality, ensuring that your website not only looks great, but also performs exceptionally well.

 Our team stays at the forefront of design trends and technological advancements, incorporating the latest best practices into every custom website.
 We emphasize clean, uncluttered designs that make it easy for patients to find the information they need quickly and efficiently.

-Comprehensive compliance: ADA, WCAG, and HIPAA
+Comprehensive Compliance With ADA, WCAG, and HIPAA

 We aim for WCAG 2.0 Level AA compliance as our standard, implementing features like proper color contrast, keyboard navigation, and screen reader compatibility.
 For HIPAA compliance, we employ robust security measures to protect patient data, including encrypted form submissions and secure patient portals.

-Ongoing maintenance and support
+Ongoing Maintenance and Support

 Launching your website is just the beginning of our partnership.
 We offer comprehensive maintenance and support services to keep your site running smoothly long after it goes live.
 Our team monitors your website's performance, applies necessary updates, and ensures that all security measures remain up-to-date.